grow/grow/content/style/partials.md

   avatar: !g.static /source/images/home/steven.png
 ```

+In this example, the `index` page renders a hero, and three person partials.
+The `hero`, and `person` templates can subsequently be reused on other pages.

 If the same content is reused, put partial content documents into the
 `/content/partials` folder, and then import them into pages.